Open-Source-Drilling-Community/drillbotics-guidelines/docs/competition/safety.md

 # Safety (General)

-!!! warning "Draft in progress"
-    This section is being rewritten for the next release.
-Until it is finalized, rely on [https://Open-Source-Drilling-Community.github.io/drillbotics-guidelines/latest/](https://Open-Source-Drilling-Community.github.io/drillbotics-guidelines/latest/) and track pages for the complete safety requirements.

-High-level safety principles applicable to all teams and venues.
+Baseline expectations that apply to all teams, venues, and modes.

-- Lab conduct and supervision
+- Lab conduct and supervision: follow institutional policies; make sure adequate oversight for any powered testing.
-- Electrical and mechanical safety
+- Electrical and mechanical safety: enclose rotating parts; provide guards/shields; use appropriate fusing, grounding, and LOTO where applicable.
-- Data privacy / operational security (OpSec)
-- Incident reporting and escalation
+- Emergency stops and interlocks: clearly labeled, tested E‑Stops are required for physical equipment; verify interlock behavior before demos.
+- Procedures and training: maintain a written safety plan; brief the team before each test; log incidents and near‑misses.
+- Data privacy and OpSec: keep credentials and control endpoints private; do not expose unsafe remote control pathways.
+Never commit secrets to public repos.
+- AI and automation: any AI components must run offline for judging; no PLC/actuator writes during “read‑only/shadow” interop checks.

-Track-specific safety requirements are detailed on the respective pages.
+Track‑specific details are on the respective pages:

+- Mode Physical (P) — Safety & Risk: ../../tracks/group-b/safety.md
+- Mode Virtual (V) — general safety is minimal; still follow lab policies for any hardware‑in‑the‑loop setups.

 !!! warning "Safety first"
-    Follow all lab safety procedures and local regulations before operating equipment.
-See track‑specific pages for additional requirements.
+    Always follow local regulations and lab procedures before operating equipment.
+Judges will grade both your safety plan and its implementation.